 He says Chinese students of the time were taught and guided every step of the way, while students in New Zealand “had more freedom to decide when and how to study”.

-Wu Hongbo carried out his postgraduate study at Victoria University’s English Language Institute in Wellington.
+Wu Hongbo carried out his postgraduate study at Victoria University of Wellington's English Language Institute.
 He says his time in New Zealand not only improved his English language abilities but also broadened his vision, knowledge and capability.

 “I would like to say to those who wish to choose New Zealand that New Zealand is a wonderful country to pursue your academic study.
 Just to meet the friendly people in a beautiful country is already an unforgettable lifelong experience.